How to Apply

 All international students who are to be issued a form I-20 must provide an official bank statement proving adequate funds for the amount of intended study.
-Adequate funds for tuition and living are estimated to be $4000 per 8-week term.
-If the bank statement is not in the student’s name, the student must also submit a Statement of Financial Responsibility signed by the account holder to guarantee financial support.
+Adequate funds for tuition and living are estimated to be $5000 per 8-week term.
+If the bank statement is not in the student’s name, the student must also submit a Statement of Financial Responsibility (PDF) signed by the account holder to guarantee financial support.

 5. Completed Health Clearance Form